HuJGithub/ADORE/README.md

-# ADORE
+# DR-FL
-The code is for the paper: A Data Augmentation Method with Expert Knowledge for Fault Localization
+The code is for the paper: A Universal Dimensionality Reduction Method with Expert Knowledge for Fault Localization